ZanderMonc/NanoWeb/README.md

     Zooming in and out is not smooth.

     Exporting to JSON is not working.

+### File input in NanoWeb Analysis
+    accepted files are currently JSON files from NanoWeb Prepare or NanoPrepare standalone.

 ### Features of NanoWeb Analysis

     Users can upload a JSON file from NanoWeb Prepare or similar.